Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 \end{proposition}

 To analyze the given topological space, we usually consider its subspace.
 For example, Seifert-Van Kampen theorem implies that to calculate the fundamental group of figure eight, it is enough to know the fundamental group of circle \cite{Hatcher:478079}.
 K\"unneth formula helps us to calculate homology group of the product space.
 Similarly persistent K\"unneth formula is a useful tool to calculate persistent homology of the product space from persistent homology of each space.
-In \cite{gakhar2019k}, using geometric realization, and equivalence between simplicial homology and singular homology, K\"unneth formula is valid to a category of simplicial complexes $\mathbf{Simp}$.
-With this validation persistent K\"unneth formula in Vietoris-Rips complexes could be derived.
-The following theorem of persistent K\"{u}nneth formula is one of the main tools of this work.
-To understand statements in \cite{gakhar2019k}, it is necessary to consider basic category theory and \cite{rotman2009introduction} is helpful for that.
+In \cite{gakhar2019k}, it was shown that by using geometric realization and the equivalence between simplicial and singular homology, the classical Künneth formula also applies to simplicial complexes.
+Based on this result, one can derive a persistent version of the Künneth formula for Vietoris–Rips complexes.
+The following theorem presents this persistent Künneth formula, which serves as a key tool in our work.